cmu-delphi/delphi-epidata/docs/symptom-survey/survey-files.md

 Users with access to the [COVID symptom survey](./index.md) aggregate data should have received SFTP credentials for a private server where the data are stored.
-This documentation describes the survey data available on that user.
+This documentation describes the survey data available on that server.

 You should have signed a Data Use Agreement with Facebook and with CMU to gain access to these files.
 If you have not, aggregate data is available